Pearadox/peariscope/README.md

 The MicroSD card needs to be at least 4 GB.
 2. Put the MicroSD card in the Pi and apply power.
 The initial boot may take as long as a minute, but later boots will be much faster (20 seconds or less).
-3. Connect the Pi ethernet to a LAN.
+3. Connect the Pi Ethernet to a LAN.

 ## Connecting to the Pi